-“POP!” … opening a bottle of bubbly starts the party—a sound that was heard the world over during New Year’s Eve celebrations.
-Charlottesville Wine & Country caught up with the winemaking team at Horton Vineyards to see the process of making sparkling wines in action and to learn about some of the exciting projects they having coming up in 2019.
+“POP!” … opening a bottle of bubbly starts the party—a sound that is heard the world over during New Year’s Eve celebrations.
+Wine & Country caught up with the winemaking team at Horton Vineyards to see the process of making sparkling wines in action and to learn about some of the exciting projects they have in the works.

-While the vineyards outside slept, the Horton team was busy inside the winery during the final week of 2018 with Shannon Horton at the helm as they degorged sparkling Viognier in preparation for its release in 2019.
+While the vineyards outside slept, the Horton team was busy inside the winery during the final week of bottling with Shannon Horton at the helm as they degorged sparkling Viognier in preparation for its release.

 Once degorged, the wine is inspected then topped off to replace the wine that was lost.

 After passing inspection, the bottles are quickly re-corked, cleaned and boxed for labeling on another day.

 While Horton Vineyards is hoping to rename this sparkling, wine lovers can expect highly acidic floral notes and a brioche aroma with this sparkling Viognier.
 Horton recommends pairing it with rich food like lobster tail or even a creamy and rich dessert.

 As the wines were being boxed and stored, we were taken on a tour to see the other exciting sparklings currently being aged.
 “We have some that have been aging for 10 years now, and we’re very excited to introduce our sparkling Tannat, the first of it’s kind to be released locally!”
 Shannon adds.